b3b0/graSSHopper/README.md

 3. Run the file with `ruby graSSHopper.rb`
 4. Run through the ssh-keygen setup
 5. You're golden ponyboy

+# OTHER
+- You can "install" the tool with `cd graSSHopper-master/` and ` sudo bash install.sh` then run it with `grasshopper`.
+- Plan to add quick way to change commands on the fly, just lazy.
+- Contribute, break, fix or shame the project.
+It's cool man.

 # LICENSE
 ```